cw25/opencpu_service_ci_tutorial/README.md

 I've also run into cases where I want OpenCPU to have access to environment variables. `docker/opencpu_config/Renviron` stores those variables.

-(_Note:_ Our .gitignore file is set up to exclude this file, so if you are using it to store something sensitive like database access credentials, they won't wind up publicly accessible in Github.)
+(_Note:_ Our `.gitignore` file is set up to exclude this file, so if you are using it to store something sensitive like database access credentials, they won't wind up publicly accessible in Github.)

-In this tutorial, we won't actually use `Renviron`, but it looks something like this:
+In this tutorial, we won't actually use `Renviron`, but if we did, it would look something like this:

 ```
 MYSERVICE_VAR1=foo
 MYSERVICE_VAR2=bar
 ```

+Our R code would then be able to access those environment variables using calls to `Sys.getenv()`.

 # Docker

 I don't know about you, but I'm not too fond of setting up new server hardware.
-Rather than dedicate an entire production server to running OpenCPU, and doing all the hard work of installing and configuring it, we can just use Docker instead.
-If you've never used Docker, you can think of a Docker container as a stripped down virtual machine, containing only the bare minimum components necessary to run your service.
-Containerizing your service gives you some amazing advantages like tracking server configurations via version control, faster spin-up of services, efficient auto-scaling of your services, etc.
+Rather than dedicate an entire production server to running OpenCPU, and doing all the hard work of installing and configuring it, OpenCPU provides an official `Dockerfile` to do it for us.

+If you're not familiar with Docker, you can think of a Docker container as a stripped down virtual machine, containing only the bare minimum components necessary to run your service.
+Containerizing your service gives you some amazing advantages like tracking your server configuration changes via version control, fast spin-up of services, efficient auto-scaling of your services, etc.

 We will need to setup two Docker-related files in order to build a Docker _image_ of our service.
 Once the image is built, we will spin up a container with our image and see OpenCPU in action.
-Let's start with the Dockerfile:
+Let's start with our `Dockerfile`:

 ```
-# Use the official OpenCPU Docker instructions
+# Use the official OpenCPU Dockerfile as a base
 FROM opencpu/base

 # Put a copy of our R code into the container